micro/micro/README.md

 [Go-micro](https://github.com/micro/go-micro) is a pluggable Go framework for writing RPC based microservices.
 Go micro can be used standalone but fits into the bigger Micro ecosystem.

 ### Go Platform
-The [go-platform](https://github.com/micro/go-platform) provides higher level libraries and services that can be integrated into a go-micro service.
+[Go-platform](https://github.com/micro/go-platform) provides higher level libraries and services that can be integrated into a go-micro service.
 Things like tracing, monitoring, dynamic configuration, etc. Again, pluggable like go-micro.

 ### Go Plugins
 [Go-plugins](https://github.com/micro/go-plugins) provides a place for the community to provide their implementations of the interfaces.